tulasidamarla/spring-jpa-hibernate/README.md

 	</beans>

-To configure all the above 3 configuration using java, here is the sample.
+To configure all the above 3 configuration using java,

 	@Bean
 	  public DataSource dataSource() {